How to get from Barcelona Airport to City Center & back – A Local’s Guide

 From Barcelona Reus Airport to Barcelona’s City Center

-Barcelona Reus airport is not located in Barcelona despite its name.
+Barcelona Reus Airport is not located in Barcelona despite its name.
 Instead, it is about 106 km (65 miles) away from Barcelona.
 Like Barcelona Girona Airport, there are not many ways to get from this airport to Barcelona (and vice versa).

 From Reus airport to Barcelona by bus

 Probably the easiest and cheapest way to get from Barcelona Reus Airport to downtown Barcelona is by bus.
 The bus runs from Reus Airport to Barcelona Sants Station.
-The journey takes about 1 hour 40 minutes.
+The journey takes about 1 hour and 40 minutes.
 The departure times depend on the arrival of the plane to avoid long waiting times.

 The tickets can be purchased on-site.
-The provider is called Hispano Igualadina.
-You can see the timetable here.
-A ticket costs 16 € and 28 € for a return ticket.
+The provider is called Monobus.
+You can check their timetable here.
+A ticket costs €18 and €31.50 for a return ticket.

 From Reus airport to Barcelona by train

 Another way to get from Reus to Barcelona is by train.
 Please note, however, that the train only goes to and from Reus city center.
 For the way between Reus’ city center and Reus’ airport, a taxi or bus has to be taken.
-A taxi ride costs about 20 € and a bus ride 1.25 €.
+A taxi ride costs about 25 € and a bus ride €1.50.
 You can get to the train station by bus number 50.
 The journey takes about 10 minutes.
 (Note that the bus station is not near the train station, which is about 45 minutes walking away from each other.)

 From Reus airport to Barcelona by Taxi